aidenlab/welcome/straw.wiki/Python.md

 ## Installing Straw in Python

 Once you've installed the library with `pip install hic-straw` or `python3 -m pip install hic-straw`, you can import your code with `import hicstraw`.
+To install hic-straw on a vanilla Linux installation, you need to to install g++, libcurl4-openssl-dev, and libz-dev Using Ubuntu 22.04 .

 ----
 ## Using straw in Python